Display & sale of tobacco products

 In the guide

-Under this legislation it is an offence for any person to sell tobacco products or cigarette papers to anyone under the age of 18 years.
-The penalty on conviction is a fine of up to £2,500.
-'Tobacco' is broadly defined as including cigarettes, any product containing tobacco for oral or nasal use (for example, snuff) and smoking mixtures used as a substitute for tobacco (for example, herbal cigarettes).
+'Tobacco' is defined as including cigarettes, any product containing tobacco for oral or nasal use (for example, snuff), and smoking mixtures used as a substitute for tobacco (for example, herbal cigarettes).
 'Cigarettes' include cut tobacco rolled up in paper, tobacco leaf and other material in a form that is capable of immediate use for smoking.
-If this requirement is breached, the member of staff who made the sale can be held responsible and so can the registered tobacco retailer.

 You must display a notice that states:

 The notice must be displayed in a prominent position and be easily visible at the point of sale.
 The notice must be no less than 297mm x 420mm (A3) and the characters must be no less than 36mm in height.
 Your local trading standards service or your tobacco supplier may be able to provide a notice for you to use.

 If you employ children in your business, it is not illegal for them to sell tobacco products, provided of course that the customer is not under 18.
 However, leaving unsupervised children selling tobacco is not recommended as they may find it difficult to refuse customers in their own age group.

 No. You must only sell cigarettes in prepacked quantities of ten or more and in their original packaging.
 It is an offence to split a pack and to sell in lesser quantities.

 No. It is illegal to provide a cigarette vending machine that can be operated by customers.

 Any vending machine on the premises can only be used for storage where the public does not have access (such as behind the counter).